prusa3d/Original-Prusa-MINI/README.md

-# Original Prusa MINI
+# Original Prusa MINI / MINI+

-The Original Prusa MINI is a 3D printer project maintained by PRUSA RESEARCH.
+The Original Prusa MINI / MINI+ is a 3D printer project maintained by PRUSA RESEARCH.
 Originates in the RepRap project.

 This repository contains resources and documentation for printed and mechanical parts of the printer.